 commerce degree from the University of Northern British Columbia.
 About the

-time his brother went into politics, Doug joined a group developing oil change
+time Pat went into politics, Doug joined a group developing oil change

 franchises and then worked in human resources.
 In 2007, a love of retailing brought him back

 to the family businesses which at various times also included car rental